-When the summer sun slipped into the gray spiderweb winter sky, our church presented a live nativity play starring children in the congregation.
+When the warm sun slipped into the gray spiderweb of winter, our church presented a live nativity starring children in the congregation.
 Every year, I was an angel in the chorus, standing with a gold garland halo and muslin robe atop a metal folding chair behind the shepherds.
-Mary, mother of Christ, was reserved for the pretty girls, who wore a white and sky blue muslin robe, complete with a sash, veil, and rubber baby Jesus wrapped swaddled in a burlap sack.
+Mary, mother of Christ, was reserved for pretty girls, who wore a sky blue robe complete with a sash, veil, and a rubber baby Jesus wrapped swaddled in a burlap sack.

 I was shy, disliked bright stage lights making me sweaty.
-In the 2nd grade school play, I was cast as “Catie the Caterpillar,” the lead.
+In the 2nd grade school play, I was cast as, the lead “Catie the Caterpillar."
 My teacher told my mother, “Beth’s so sensitive, she’s made for the dramatic!”
 When I turned down the roll, I was recast as an extra.
-Showtime, I hid behind the curtain in a red ant costume with pipe cleaner antennae, instead of Catie’s magical garbage bag cocoon that transformed into a pair of brilliant Eric-Carlesque butterfly wings.
+Showtime, I hid behind the curtain in a red ant costume with pipe cleaner antennae, instead of in Catie’s magical garbage bag cocoon, transforming with a pair of brilliant Eric-Carlesque butterfly wings.

 At ten years old, my luck ran out and there was no escaping the lead role of Mother of Christ.
 Esther with a lisp, our Mary veteran, came down with a flu, as well as David McKay, our Joseph that year.
-In a rural Connecticut cinderblock church with less than 75 people most Sundays, there weren’t any replacements.
+In a rural Connecticut cinderblock church with less than 100 people, there weren’t any replacements.

 “We have enough angels, so we need you to be our Mary” said Mrs. Melissa, my Sunday school teacher, who would sometimes let us make our own butter by shaking a jar of cream together until each kid’s arms were spaghetti, and we’d spread it on saltines as a snack.